Performance of a GPU- and Time-Efficient Pseudo 3D Network for Magnetic Resonance Image Super-Resolution and Motion Artifact Reduction: Method and Materials

-For a retrospective generation of motion-artifact in MR images, the method of splicing lines from multiple k-spaces was applied to mimic the generation of real motion-artifact.
-As shown in Fig.\ref{Fig3}A, a group of images was generated from each slice of the original image by rotating the original image in certain directions and by certain degrees.
-Then the original image and manipulated images were transformed to k-space using FFT, and k-space segments of the original image were replaced with the segments from k-spaces of the manipulated images following a predefined pattern.
-The images for the motion-artifact correction task were not cropped, therefore the sizes of input MA images and GT images were 320x256 in axial direction.
+The method of splicing lines from multiple K-spaces was used to simulate the generation of real MA in MR images.
+As shown in Figure \ref{fig2}(B), a group of images was generated from the original image volume by rotating it in specific directions with certain degrees.
+The original image and generated images were then transformed to K-space using FFT, and K-space segments of the original image were replaced by the segments from the generated images' K-spaces based on the predefined pattern.
+The images for the motion artifact correction task were not cropped, so the axial sizes of the input MA and GT images were $320\times256$.

-Regard to the motion pattern, we employed simplified and commonly-recognized patterns of motion in brain imaging, which are head rotation as in-plane movement and nodding as through-plane movement, and the severity was managed by the frequency of motion.
-The scheme of motion pattern is shown in Fig.\ref{Fig3}B. For severity control, we utilized echo-group (EG) as a unit of the minimal time period in which a certain number of successive echos were acquired (can also be considered as the TR for sequences from turbo-spin-echo family.), and the duration of any action must be an integer times of EG. As to the type of movement, we employed the head rotation by 5 degrees to the left and to the right with and without head nodding by 5 degrees.
-Therefore, the whole process of patient movement was built as below:
+Regarding movement patterns, previous studies used random movement to retrospectively generate MA \cite{22,23,24}, making the severity of MA uncontrollable and irreproducible.
+Therefore, we used simplified periodic patterns of motion, which were a head rotation of 5 degrees to the left and right as the in-plane movement and a head nodding of 5 degrees as the through-plane movement, and the severity was controlled by the duration and frequency of motion.
+The scheme of the motion pattern is illustrated in Figure \ref{fig2}(C).
+We used echo-group (EG) as a unit of the minimal time period in which a certain number of successive echoes were acquired (which can also be considered as the TR for sequences from the turbo-spin-echo family), and the duration of any action must be integer multiples of the EG. Therefore, the whole process of patient movement was set as below: \begin{enumerate} \item[$1)$] At $t=0$, the patient stayed in the original position and stayed for $T_S$; \item[$2)$] from $t=T_S$ to $t=T_S+2EG$, the patient's head rotated to the left for 5 degrees; \item[$3)$] from $t=T_S+2EG$ to $t=T_S+7EG$, the patient's head stayed at the position of 5 degrees to the left; \item[$4)$] from $t=T_S+7EG$ to $t=T_S+9EG$, the patient's head rotated back to the starting position; \item[$5)$] from $t=T_S+9EG$ to $t=2T_S+9EG$, the patient's head stayed in the starting position; \item[$6)$] from $t=2T_S+9EG$ to $t=2T_S+18EG$, the patient's head rotated to the right and returned to the starting position following the same process of steps 2 to 4; \item[$7)$] from $t=2T_S+18EG$ to $t=3T_S+18EG$, the patient's head stayed in the starting position. \end{enumerate}